Want to Write for Us?Read This | LoginBecome a Member

 thanks for the hints. we want to improve your experience (and everyone elses) so we’ll look into it.

-• Will P
+Will P says

 I’m actually quite pleasant.
 You just might not get to see that side since I usually only comment on stuff when it gets me fired up.
 For instance… fear mongering, one-sided articles, incompletely covered topics… etc.